This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Avoid using abrasive cleaners, steel wool & scouring pads

-• Use coasters & trivets to protect surface from hot & cold glasses & dishes
+• Use coasters or trivets to protect surface from hot & cold glasses & dishes

 • Do not cut directly on surface